-Many children adapt readily to a new home environment upon adoption, but for some children this transition may be accompanied by challenges.
-Research indicates that for some children who have been adopted, there can be an increased risk for sensory processing and/or sensori-motor difficulties.
-In addition, some children who have been adopted may experience difficulty regulating emotions, behaviors, and/or attention.
+Many children adapt easily to a new home environment upon adoption, but for some children this transition may be accompanied by challenges.
+Research indicates that some children who have been adopted have an increased risk for sensory processing or sensori-motor difficulties, poor reflex integration, and/or, difficulty regulating emotions, behaviors, or attention.

 An occupational therapy evaluation can help determine if a child has sensory processing or sensori-motor challenges or difficulty with self-regulation that may be contributing to functional difficulties.
-If so, occupational therapy can assist with supporting skill development, function, comfort, and regulation of emotions and behavior.
+If so, occupational therapy can assist with improving processing of sensory information, skill development, overall function, sleep, and regulation of emotions and behavior.

 If you are interested in learning more about the services available at Occupational Therapy Connections or if you have questions, please call us at (317) 581-1185.